Overview

 Check:

-• Does the position have a wage rate?
+• Does the position have a base wage rate?

 • If position wage is optional, does the assigned job code have a direct or inherited default wage?